imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 that should enhance usability of confocal LSM files kept in their native format, thus preserving all available metadata.

-In Fiji, corresponding commands are: "" which displays the toolbox, from which all commands can be called and "" which displays information about the plugin.
+In Fiji, corresponding commands are: "{% include bc content="File |
+Import | Show LSMToolbox" %}" which displays the toolbox, from which all commands can be called and "{% include bc content="Help | About Plugins
+| LSMToolbox..." %}" which displays information about the plugin.

 ### Biorad

-This reading can be found by using the menu command .
+This reading can be found by using the menu command {% include bc content="Image | Show Info..." %}.
 Scroll down to get the time each slice was acquired.
-Select this time, copy it into Excel, and find the time number obtained by using the Excel menu command .
+Select this time, copy it into Excel, and find the time number obtained by using the Excel menu command {% include bc content="Edit | Replace" %}.
 This will leave only the time data.
 The "elapsed" time can then be calculated by subtracting row 1 from all subsequent rows.

 ## Pseudo-linescan